Tight Lacing In The Victorian & Edwardian Era

 ‘There was one blushing damsel, just budding sixteen, whose waist by a corset ne’er encircled had been, but whose mother insisted that on such a night one should find a place there, and the lacing be tight.’
 (How She Felt In Her First Corset, 1887)

 Tight lacing often was frowned upon in the Victorian and Edwardian era.
-I’ve compiled articles from 1800 till the 1920s which regard tight lacing as a danger to health.
-They say that tight lacing would produce diseases from cancer to consumption (tuberculosis) to abortion and even death.
+I’ve compiled articles from 1800 until the 1920s which regard tight lacing as a danger to health.
+According to the historical primary sources, tight lacing produced diseases from cancer to consumption (tuberculosis) to abortion and even death.

 There’s a cynical saying in 1846 that ‘tight lacing is a public benefit; for it kills off the foolish girls, and leaves the wise ones for good wives and mothers’ (Munn et al., 1846).